apache/beam/playground/load_your_code.md

 Adding Scala example snippets automatically is not supported, and Scala example snippets can be added to the catalog manually.

-#### 2. Add metadata to describe example
+#### 2. Add metadata to describe the example

 Playground relies on metadata comments block to identify and place an example into the database, and present in the Examples Catalog.
 See [this](https://github.com/apache/beam/blob/3e080ff212d8ed7208c8486b515bb73c5d294475/examples/java/src/main/java/org/apache/beam/examples/MinimalWordCount.java#L20-L36) for an example.
-Playground automatically removes metadata comments block before storing the example in database and so the metadata is not visible to end users.
+Playground automatically removes metadata comments block before storing the example in database so the metadata is not visible to end users.
 The block is in the format of a YAML map.

 Example tag metadata quick reference (all elements are **required**, unless marked **optional**):